daniilgriga/AssemblyProjects/README.md

 The program draws a frame and text in it in video memory.
 The command line takes **5 arguments:**
-1. frame size in X coordinate
+1. Frame size in X coordinate
-2. frame size in Y coordinate
+2. Frame size in Y coordinate
-3. color
+3. Color
-4. style number*
+4. Style number*
-5. line that should be in the frame
+5. Line that should be in the frame

 Program call example:
 ```
 ~> 02Boxes.com 50 10 95 2 ""be brave#"